vmware/vic-product/docs/user_doc/vic_vsphere_admin/volume_stores.md

 # Specify Volume Datastores #

-Volume stores for virtual container hosts (VCHs) are datastores in which to create volumes when container developers use the `docker volume create` command or deploy containers that use volumes.
-You can specify volume stores that are either backed by vSphere datastores or by NFSv3 mounts.
+Volume stores for virtual container hosts (VCHs) are storage locations in your infrastructure, in which to create volumes when container developers use the `docker volume create` command or deploy containers that use volumes.
+You can specify a mix of volume stores backed by vSphere datastores or NFSv3 mounts.

 - [About Volume Stores](#about)
   - [vSphere Datastores](#vsphereusage)